Advantages of EPDM Roof Systems

 Get Your Records Together

 Accurate records are essential for documenting roof-related events.
+Good records make TPO maintenance easier and more effective.
+They also help teams track TPO roofing issues over time.
 Keep a file that contains the following:

 • Initial TPO roof specs and related construction documents